YvesCB/grammarbot2/README.md

 * create tags, show tags and delete tags (which are basically pre-written messages)
 * create embeds

+### Tags
+The bot can store and display pre-written messages.
+They can be at most as long as the message character limit and the names of the tags must be unique.

+To create and delete tags, the user must have the `MANAGE_MESSAGES` perm.

+### Roles
+The bot can store a message and a list of guild roles to create a message on the server with reactions corresponding to roles, which will allow users to add roles to themselves by reacting to the message.

+All the commands for this category require the `MANAGE_ROLES` perm.

+### Points
+The bot will keep track of Points for each member of the guild.
+A guild emote can be specified to be the "Point Emote" after which point, everytime a user receives a reaction with said emote to one of their messages, a point is added to their balance.
+Users cannot add points to their own messages and when the reaction is removed, the point is removed.

+The commands to set up this functionality require the `ADMINISTRATOR` perm.

 ## Roadmap
 - [X] get basic bot running: Token, responding to a command/message
 - [X] get basic slash commands